Govind-sujith/CS661_group_11/README.md

 # CS661_group_11
 THIS IS THE OFFICIAL REPOSITORY FOR CS661 GROUP PROJECT
 =======
-PS: add a folder with ml_models in backend directory and keep it empty as of now CURRENT STATUS UPDATE FROM BACKEND TEAM:
+PS: add a folder with name "ml_models" in backend directory and keep it empty as of now

+CURRENT STATUS UPDATE FROM BACKEND TEAM:

 ## 🚀 Backend Setup (For Local Development)